-In the beginning, I was frustrated with the frequent interruptions and not being able to pick up my laptop and head to my favorite cafe.
-I missed the ambiance of soft jazz music, white noise and the sight of books.
-After my second daughter was born, I was slowly able to get myself back into the writer's head-space.
-I was so glad to find a mind-set that worked, I decided to start the Motherhood and Writing series.
+In the beginning, I was frustrated with the frequent interruptions and not inability to pick up my laptop and head to my favorite cafe or the local library.
+I missed the ambiance of soft jazz music, white noise, and the sight of books.
+After my second daughter was born, I slowly found myself easing back into the writing and editing head-space.
+I was so glad to find a mindset that worked that I decided to start the Motherhood and Writing series.

-Motherhood and Writing talks about how to juggle mommying and writing and editing (since I'm also an editor who does a lot of reading and writing).
+In Motherhood and Writing, we will discuss how to juggle mommying and writing and editing (since I'm also an editor who does a lot of reading and writing).
 We will discuss what works and what doesn't work, and it will all be from personal experiences.
 I hope you find value in this new series.
 What topics would you like to see addressed?
 Let me know and I'll dig right into it.